Hassan Emami

-Hassan Emami (حسن امامی; 1903–1981) was an Iranian Shia cleric and royalist politician.
+Hassan Emami (حسن امامی; 1903–14 July 1979) was an Iranian Shia cleric and politician who was the 13th Speaker of the Parliament of Iran in 1952 and also Tehran's Friday Prayer Imam from 1946 until his resignation in 1979 amid the Iranian Revolution.
 He worked as a judge in the Ministry of Justice and taught law at the University of Tehran.

 He was regarded as a member of the Mohammad Reza Shah's inner circle, and had close ties to bazaari and traditional classes, as well as Masonic lodges.
 He supported Reza Shah's secular reforms, despite his family's history of religious conservatism.
 Emami is described an Anglophile politician and staunchly hostile to Mohammad Mossadegh and his policies.
 He discarded his religious attire after he returned from Switzerland, where he studied continental law, but resumed wearing it when he was appointed as Tehran's Friday prayer imam in 1947.